spiffe/spiffe/GOVERNANCE.md

 * Open a PR against the CODEOWNERS file that covers the parts of the project you wish to nominate someone (or yourself) for
 * A consensus of existing Maintainers must approve your PR

-## Technical Steering Committee (TSC)
+### Technical Steering Committee (TSC)

-The SPIFFE Project is governed by a TSC that is exclusively responsible for the SPIFFE standards (https://github.com/spiffe/spiffe/tree/master/standards) and the Project's strategic goals and direction.
+The SPIFFE Project is governed by a [TSC](https://github.com/spiffe/spiffe/blob/master/CODEOWNERS) that is exclusively responsible for SPIFFE's [standards](https://github.com/spiffe/spiffe/tree/master/standards) and the Project's strategic goals and direction.
 In addition to the rights and privileges of Maintainers, TSC members have final authority over:

-* Technical direction of the Project
+* Technical direction of the Project.
-* Project governance and process (this document)
+* Project governance and process (this document).
-* Contribution policy
+* Contribution policy.

 The TSC adheres to the following: